mrvanes/authWebauthn/README.md

 Thanks to [David Earl](https://github.com/davidearl/webauthn) for his excelent headstart on PHP based Webauthn implementation!

+## Requirements
+This module uses a php-sqlite3 database to store user/key combinations.

 ## Usage
 The authproc can be configured as registration or validation proc.
 Enable the proc on any authsource.
 One for registration purposes and one for validation purposes: